mckev/oldies/README.md

 # oldies
-Old code I created while in High School
+Old codes I created in High School.

+They are mostly written in Turbo Pascal.
+Sorry for the uppercase style haha..